bakame-php/http-structured-fields/README.md

 echo $value;                //;b=?0;a=bar;c=@1671800423
 ```

-If builder methods are preferred, the same result can be achieved with the following steps:
+If the preference is to use the builder pattern, the same result can be achieved with the following steps:

 ```php
 use Bakame\Http\StructuredFields\Dictionary;